Buycar-arb/RecRM-Bench/README.md

 > Bold values in the baseline rows indicate the **worst** performing model per column.
 Bold values in the Ours row indicate **best** overall performance.

-## 📜 License

-This project is licensed under the Apache 2.0 License.

 ## 📝 Citation

 If you find this work useful, please cite our paper: